SSWConsulting/SSW.People.Profiles/William-Liebenberg/William-Liebenberg.md

 Being an active member of the local development community is very important to William.
 He attends as many meetups and workshops as he can.

-William is President of the [Melbourne .NET User Group](https://www.meetup.com/Melbourne-NET-User-Group/) hosted at [SSW Melbourne](https://www.ssw.com.au/ssw/NETUG/Melbourne.aspx).
+William is President of the [Melbourne .NET User Group](https://www.meetup.com/Melbourne-NET-User-Group/) hosted at [SSW Melbourne](https://www.ssw.com.au/ssw/NETUG/Melbourne.aspx) and co-organizer of the [Melb.NET Meetup](https://www.meetup.com/melb-net-meetup/) group.

 In 2020 William launched the [AI Hack Day](https://aihackday.com) free community event.
 As an event Host, Mentor and Presenter he helps attendees to build applications that utilize Azure Cognitive Services and Machine Learning.